Samantha Brueckner

 After the first few weeks, for cleansing, you can try an organic chemical free newborn wash.
 Regular soap is two harsh and can dry out baby's skin.
 You also don’t need to use shampoo in your baby's hair, simply comb through any dry bits gently with a comb.

-If you are breastfeeding, adding expressed breastmilk to the bath can help with skin irritations or flare-ups.
+| If you are breastfeeding, adding expressed breastmilk to the bath can help with skin irritations or flare-ups.
 Grinding up oats for the bath can also soothe skin that is red or itchy.

-Another common skincare issue in the early days is cradle cap.
 This is nothing to worry about as it is simply caused by a buildup of dry skin and natural oils on your baby's scalp.
 You can use almond or olive oil to soften your baby's skin before gently brushing off dry flakes.

-When it comes to laundry, using a non-bio detergent for washing their clothes is a good idea, non-bio products don't have enzymes in them which can be irritating to baby's skin.
+When it comes to laundry, using a non-bio detergent for washing their clothes is a good idea, non-bio products don't have enzymes in them which can be irritating to babies skin.
 It's also a good idea to wash new clothes before your baby wears them to remove any chemicals or dust.

-One of the most common skincare issues, not just with newborns, but with babies in general is nappy rash.
 This can get quite raw and cracked quickly and can be painful for your little one.
-One of the best things you can do is allow plenty of nappy-free time - not only will this be great for their skin, but it also aids gross motor development by making it easier to move around and practice new skills like rolling or stretching.
+One of the best things you can do is allow plenty of diaper-free time - not only will this be great for their skin, but it also aids gross motor development by making it easier to move around and practice new skills like rolling or stretching.

-It's also important to make sure you change your baby's nappy often, try to avoid baby wipes until your baby is around 4 weeks old.
+Try to avoid baby wipes until your baby is around 4 weeks old.
 A few drops of olive oil on cotton wool are great for getting rid of stubborn poop explosion remains!

-If your baby has any dry patches of skin you can use an emollient, it's important to make sure anything you use is free from alcohol, perfumes and colours.
+If your baby has any dry patches of skin you can use an emollient, it's important to make sure anything you use is free from alcohol, perfumes and colors.
 You can combine moisturising your baby's skin with giving them a gentle baby massage, it’s lovely one on one time, and touch and contact is really important - it triggers hormones and boosts immunity, and massaged babies can be calmer and sleep better.

 Photo credit:

-Khoa Pham on Unsplash
+Khoa Pham via Unsplash

 Back to blog